miskopo/LCARS_Personnel_Manager/README.md

 __Space, the final frontier.__ :rocket:

 This application is made for educational purposes.
-Its "disguised" as personnel manager of some Star Fleet HR manager.
-Thus, it has following properties (marked are implemented):
+It's "disguised" as personnel manager of some Star fleet HR manager.
+Thus, it has
+following properties (marked are implemented):

 - [ ] Create crewman